Apply all resources

 Kubernetes Deployment

 Deploy LambChat to a Kubernetes cluster using the provided manifests.
+The provided manifest is intended for multi-replica application pods and expects external or managed MongoDB, Redis, and S3-compatible object storage.

 Quick Start